cloudflare/cloudflare-docs/products/argo-tunnel/src/content/create-tunnel/index.md

 <Aside>

 Argo Tunnels created in this method do not currently display in the Traffic tab of the Cloudflare dashboard.
+These connections will be added to the dashboard in a future release.

 </Aside>